rust-project-primer/book/src/ecosystem/errors.md

 system.
 On a high level, these libraries fall into one of two categories:

-- **Custom error types**: these libraries allow you to define custom error types, by implementing the `Error` trait and any neccessary other traits.
+- **Custom error types**: these libraries allow you to define custom error types, by implementing the `Error` trait and any necessary other traits.
 A common pattern is to define an error type, which is an enumeration of all possible errors your application (or this particular function) may produce.
   These libraries often also help you by implementing a `From<T>` implementation